List of France national rugby union team records

 France's national rugby union team is the nation's representative side.
 The team has played Test match rugby since 1906, when they played their first match against the touring New Zealand national rugby union team in Paris.
 The record for most Test match appearances, or caps, is held by Fabien Pelous with 118.
 The record for the number of test tries is held by Damian Penaud, who scored 40 tries in 57 Test match as November of 2025.
-The record for most Test points is held by Thomas Ramos, who has scored 457 points for France in his 45 Test matches to date.
+The record for most Test points is held by Thomas Ramos, who has scored 547 points for France in his 51 Test matches as March of 2026.

 Caps

 The following is a list of the ten French team players with the highest number of Test appearances.
 Updated France vs South Africa, 8 November 2025.